 By Melissa Johnson Williams There was a picture that circulated on the internet recently showing a young man posed at his wake in a laid back style.
 Many commentators used the phrase "extreme embalming" to describe this supposedly new phenomenon.
 Most of those commentators know nothing about embalming or its history.
 If they did they … Continue reading Extreme Embalming

-Perhaps it’s a consequence of being on social media, but barely a day passes that I don’t read some nonsense article, post or tweet about funeral service.
+Perhaps it’s a consequence of being on social media, but barely a day passes that we don’t read some nonsense article, post or tweet about funeral service.
 Shooting ashes into space, turning cremains into bullets (Seriously, With all the gun violence these days !?), mushroom suits, and so much more fill pages.
-My colleagues who … Continue reading The Real Death Deniers
+Our colleagues who … Continue reading The Real Death Deniers

 By Melissa Johnson Williams We hear so much today about a “movement” called Death Positivity.
 As a funeral director, I couldn’t tell someone what that means.
 Once we are born, we all move toward death.
 It’s just a matter of when and how.
 It’s also a concept that some people have a hard time wrapping … Continue reading What Is Death Positivity?